nortikin/sverchok/docs/nodes/beta/matrix_apply_and_join.rst

 - **Vertices**.
 Nested list of vectors / vertices, matching the number nested incoming *matrices*.
 - **Edges**.
 Input edges list, repeated the number of incoming matrices.
 Empty if corresponding input is empty.
 - **Faces**.
 Input faces list, repeated the number of incoming matrices.
 Empty if corresponding input is empty.

-So if N matrices are provided at the input, then this node will produce N lists of vertices, N lists of edges and N lists of faces.

 Examples
 --------